s1280061/EDFA_ML/README.md

 Dataset here https://doi.org/10.11583/DTU.13135754 (2020).

 # ACKNOWLEDGEMENTS
-I would like to express my sincere gratitude to Chen, a PhD student at Aizu University, my supervisor Lu for their generous help and support.
+I would like to express my sincere gratitude to Mr.Chen, a PhD student at Aizu University, my supervisor Prof.Lu for their generous help and support.